mananpapdiwala/SpotlightProducts/README.md

 8] Payment - Once the user submits shipping address and card information a confirmation email was sent to the user.
 9] Customer Support Page - The user can add a query or complain on this page.

-Technologies: MySQL, Java Spring MVC,Java HttpSessions, RESTful API, HTML, CSS, Bootstrap, JavaSscript, JQuery, AngularJS, Google Charts, Gmail API
+Technologies: MySQL, Java Spring MVC, Java HttpSessions, RESTful API, HTML, CSS, Bootstrap, JavaSscript, JQuery, AngularJS, Google Charts, Gmail API